Jamazi4/bimcat/node-notes.md

 UI:

+- save control state to user's profile? - add control presets?
-- expose var (so it's adjustable in the browser) and dynamic props
+- and dynamic props
 - highlight wrong links - at least to wrong input type will be easy - then also eval errors
 - lock node menu buttons